quarklang/QUARK/docs/proposal.md

 ```

 ###### Grover's Search
 This is one of the most celebrated quantum algorithms ever invented.
-Grover's search can efficiently find the needle in an unsorted haystack in O(sqrt(N)) time, while the trivial lower bound for classical search algorithms is O(N).
+Grover's search can efficiently find the needle in an unsorted haystack in $O(\sqrt{n})$ time, while the trivial lower bound for classical search algorithms is $O(n)$.

 ```
 key = int(input("The key to search"));